tylerjohnsononline/chart_maker/README.md

 ### This is a prototype
-a note: this version does not correct for distortion as such it's better to use a photo close in dimensions to the chart, and thus the final the code for and is the next piece to be incorporated and is the next branch
+a note: this version does not correct for distortion; as such, it's better to use a photo close in dimensions to the chart, and thus the final correcting for this is why square photo branch is made

 ### how to get started
 ```